DataBranner/programming_education_abstracts/Meagher et al. 2015, "Contrasting self-report and consensus ratings of intellectual humility and arrogance".md

 >
 > Being full of oneself when it came to rating one’s intellectual arrogance — an exaggerated view of intellectual ability and knowledge — instead generally predicted academic achievement, especially on individual course work.

-The actual research seems to have a much more technical focus: [Meagher et al., "Contrasting self-report and consensus ratings of intellectual humility and arrogance"](http://www.sciencedirect.com/science/article/pii/S0092656615300039)
+The actual research seems to have a much more technical focus: [Meagher et al. 2015, "Contrasting self-report and consensus ratings of intellectual humility and arrogance"](http://www.sciencedirect.com/science/article/pii/S0092656615300039)

 > **Highlights**
 >